shotgunsoftware/tk-core/docs/utils.rst

 ==========================

-Instead of customizing your proxy settings on each of your project, it is possible to configure them once in a file called `config.ini` and have your projects inherit these values, unless the project overrides itself the setting inside ``shotgun.yml``.
+Instead of customizing your proxy settings on each of your project, it is possible to configure them once in a file and have your projects inherit these values, unless the project overrides itself the setting inside ``shotgun.yml``.

 Here's an example: